The Best Photo Recovery Software to Rescue Photos from Memory Card

 Price and business model

-The SOHO version is the most basic, comes with the competitive price $49.99.
+The Standard version is the most basic, comes with the competitive price $49.99.
 The Platinum($59.99) and Titanium($79.99) versions add the ability to preview and repair corrupted JPGs, and the Titanium version adds the ability to preview and repair corrupted videos.

 Other Apps We Considered